Dehydration Headache: An Overview

 acetaminophen (Tylenol)

-Avoid OTC migraine medicines containing caffeine because caffeine can contribute to dehydration.
-As usual, make certain to check with your primary care physician prior to beginning any new prescriptions, even OTC medications.
-Take these prescriptions as guided with food or water to stay away from an upset stomach.
+Avoid OTC migraine medicines containing caffeine, as caffeine can contribute to dehydration.
+As usual, check with your primary care physician before beginning any new prescriptions, even OTC medications.
+Take these prescriptions as directed with food or water to avoid an upset stomach.

 Cold Compress

-Many individuals find that crushed ice in cubes or squares makes for a homemade ice pack that lies better on their temple.
-Put the ice in a plastic pack, put it on your head, and rests somewhere dim and calm.
-You can likewise take a stab at utilizing a washcloth that you've soaked in water and set in a tad.
+Many individuals find that crushed ice in cubes or squares makes a homemade ice pack that fits better on their temples.
+Put the ice in a plastic pack on your head, and rest somewhere dim and calm.
+You can likewise try utilizing a washcloth that you've soaked in water and set in a tad.

 When To See A Doctor for a Dehydration Headache